Richmond removing statue of Confederate Gen. J.E.B. Stuart

 RICHMOND, Va.
-(AP) — Work crews have begun taking down an enormous monument to Confederate Gen. J.E.B.
-Stuart, the third major Confederate statue to be cleared away in Richmond in less than a week as the Confederacy’s former capital rushes to remove symbols of oppression in response to protests against police brutality and racism.
+(AP) — Work crews began taking down an enormous monument to Confederate Gen. J.E.B.
+Stuart, the third major statue to be cleared away in less than a week as the Confederacy’s former capital rushes to remove symbols of oppression in response to protests against police brutality and racism.

-Crews blocked off the area and brought in a cherry picker and a crane on Tuesday, with plans to use power tools to separate the 22-foot-high bronze equestrian statue from its base.
-Then, they’ll strap it in a harness and use the crane to lift it onto a truck to be driven away.
+Crews went up in a cherry picker with power tools on Tuesday to begin separating the 22-foot-high bronze equestrian statue from its base.
+Then, they’ll strap it in a harness and use a crane to lift it onto a truck to be driven away.

 The Stuart statue was installed on Richmond’s Monument Avenue in 1907, a time when white leaders across the South sought to glorify the ‘lost cause’ of the Civil War and suppress attempts by Black people to assert their equality.